rnutall/ideal-couscous/cuttin corner/README.md

 # React + Vite
+Hi this app I created using the Vite framework. its an business booking app that also displays your work in a carousel along with booking all on one page.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.